 Nutrition and School Meals

-(c) Nutrition guidelines for reimbursable school meals shall not be less restrictive than federal and state requirements.
+(C) Nutrition guidelines for reimbursable school meals at the Elementary and Middle school level shall not be less restrictive than federal and state requirements.

-(d) The district shall provide a clean and safe meal environment for all students, including those with food allergies.
-The district shall provide sufficient dining space and serving areas so that students have adequate time to eat lunch.
+(D) The district shall provide a clean and safe meal environment for all students, including those with food allergies.
+The district shall provide sufficient dining space, serving areas, as well as efficient food distribution methods so that students have adequate time to eat lunch.

-Foods and Beverages Available at School during the School Day
+Food and Beverages Available during the School Day

 Fundraisers and School Events

-(a) Nutrition education should be interactive and teach the skills students need to adopt healthy eating behaviors, including the ability to understand and analyze food labels.
+(A) Nutrition education should be interactive and teach the skills that students need to adopt healthy eating behaviors, including the ability to understand and analyze food labels.